-Trained transit personnel have direct 9-1-1 access and you DO NOT need to pay a fare to get help through the Safe Bus program.
+Trained transit personnel have direct access to 9-1-1 and you DO NOT need to pay a fare to get help through the Safe Bus program.

 To request the Night Stop service:

-- Inform your driver that you wish to get off at a different location at least 1 bus stop before your regular stop.
+- Inform your driver that you wish to get off at a different location at least one bus stop before your regular stop.
 You don’t have to ring the bell.

 - Exit the bus from the front door.